objcio/articles/2014-12-?-lldb-debugging.md

 This doesn't just modify the value in the debugger.
 It actually modifies the value in the program!
 If you resume the program at this point, it will print `42 red balloons`.
 Magic.

-Note: From now on, we be lazy with the number of characters, and replace `print` and `expression` with `p` and `e`, respectively.
+Note that from now on, we will be lazy with the number of characters, and replace `print` and `expression` with `p` and `e`, respectively.

 ### What is the _print_ Command?

 Here's a fun expression to consider: `p count = 18`.
-If we execute that command and then print the contents of `count`, we’ll see that it behave exactly as if we had run `expression count = 18`.
+If we execute that command and then print the contents of `count`, we’ll see that it behaves exactly as if we had run `expression count = 18`.

 The difference is that the `print` command takes no arguments, unlike the `expression` command.
 Consider `e -h +17`.
-It is not clear if it means to execute `+17` as input, but with the `-h` flag, or if it intends to compute the difference between `17` and `h`.
+It is not clear if it means to execute `+17` as input, only with the `-h` flag, or if it intends to compute the difference between `17` and `h`.
 It finds that hyphen quite confusing indeed; you may not get the result that you like.

 Luckily, the solution is quite simple.
 Use `--` to signify the end of the flags and the beginning of the input.
 Then if you want the `-h` flag, you would do `e -h -- +17`, and if you want the difference, you would do `e -- -h +17`.
 Since passing no flags is quite common, there is an alias for `e --`.
 It is called `print`.